-One of the most typical concerns in Texas for families going through a divorce is how it will affect each parent’s rights regarding the children.
+One of the most typical concerns for families going through a divorce in Texas is how it will affect each parent’s rights regarding their children.
 In Texas, the term “custody” is legally known as conservatorship.
-Conservatorship determines the legal rights and duties that each parent has with regard to the child.
-In Texas, conservatorship falls into two categories, Sole and Joint.
+Conservatorship determines the legal rights and duties that each parent has regarding the child.
+In Texas, conservatorship falls into two categories: sole and joint.

-The second category of conservatorship is known as Joint Managing (JMC).
-Under Texas law, it is presumed to be in the best interest of the child for the parents to be named Joint Managing Conservators.
-With a Joint Managing Conservatorship, the parents share the rights and duties.
-However, exclusive rights such as the right to designate the residence of the child and the right to receive child support may be awarded to one party.
+The second category of conservatorship is known as joint managing (JMC).
+Under Texas law, it is presumed to be in the best interest of the child for the parents to be named joint managing conservators.
+With a joint managing conservatorship, the parents share rights and duties.
+However, exclusive rights—such as the right to designate the residence of the child and the right to receive child support—may be awarded to one party.
 A parent cannot be appointed a JMC if there is a history or pattern of past or present child neglect or physical or sexual abuse by one parent directed against the other parent, a spouse, or a child.

-One of the most common misconceptions of Joint Managing Conservatorship is that the parents have equal or almost equal possession of the child.
-Conservatorship ONLY addresses the rights and duties of each parent with regard to the child and has no affect on actual possession time.
+One of the most common misconceptions of joint managing conservatorship is that the parents have equal or almost equal possession of the child.
+Conservatorship ONLY addresses the rights and duties of each parent regarding the child and has no effect on actual possession time.

 To learn more about Texas’ conservatorship laws, reach out to Simple Texas Divorce at (940) 236-0972.